 If you use a Section 442 natural year, you need to double-check the natural year still exists by double-checking the “25 percent of gross receipts in two months” requirement.

-If you use a Section 444 fiscal year, you need to recalculate the appropriate tax deferral deposit amount.
-You would need to pay an additional increment if monthly profits have grown.
+If you use a Section 444 fiscal year, also as noted earlier, you need to annually prepare a Form 8752 to recalculate the appropriate tax deferral deposit amount.
+You would then need to file that form and pay an additional increment if monthly profits have grown.
 You would claim a partial refund of your previous deposit if monthly profits for the current year have declined.
+(Surely your tax account will do this for you as part of your annual tax return.)

 Can Fiscal Year Changes Be Reversed in Future